 Hello, and thank you for visiting!

-My name is Mohammad Farmani, and I’m a Ph.D. student in Hydrology and Atmospheric Sciences with a minor in Data Science.
+My name is Moe Farmani, and I’m a Ph.D. student in Hydrology and Atmospheric Sciences with a minor in Data Science.
 This webpage is part of my mission to raise public awareness about water and groundwater issues—critical yet often overlooked topics that affect agriculture, ecosystems, and our daily lives.

 Let’s bridge the gap between science and society—starting with water.